 When I first started lifting weights, I was absolutely crippled by muscle soreness.
-It was awful.
+I would wince when sitting in chairs, struggle to lift my knees high enough to climb stairs, and barely be able to get glasses from the cupboard.
 I loved it.
-People cringed when they saw me try to sit in a chair, sure.
-I didn’t mind.
-I was sick and tired of being skinny, and I thought the muscle soreness was a sign that my muscles were growing.
-But was that crippling muscle soreness a good thing?
+I was sick and tired of being skinny, and I thought muscle soreness was a sign that my muscles were growing.

-Muscle soreness is intimately connected to muscle growth, but most of us have no idea how it works, making the whole process that much more confusing.
-So in this article let’s go over a few of the more common muscle soreness questions that we get:
+Muscle soreness is intimately connected to muscle growth, but most have no idea how it works, making the process more confusing.
+So in this article, let’s go over a few of the more common muscle soreness questions that we get:

 - What’s the link between muscle soreness and muscle growth?